Gamma Geminorum: Etymology

+Conjunctions

+Gamma Geminorum is 6° south of the ecliptic, far enough so that the Moon never occults it.
+Similarly, planets in conjunction with this star almost always pass several degrees to the north, but Venus will have a series of close conjunctions with Gamma Geminorum starting in August 2143, and continuing every eight years after over the remainder of that century.

+The Sun passes Gamma Geminorum on or around June 30 every year.

 In culture

 Alhena was the name of a Dutch ship that rescued many people from an Italian cruise liner, the SS Principessa Mafalda, in October 1927.
 In addition, the American attack cargo ship USS Alhena (AKA-9) was named after the star.